cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 If successful, the response will return `Agent is ready to receive requests.`.

-### 2.2 Geocoding Route: `<baseURL>/vis-backend-agent/geocode/api`
+### 2.2 Geocoding Route: `<baseURL>/vis-backend-agent/location`

-This route serves as a geocoding endpoint to interface with address and coordinates.
+This route serves as a geocoding endpoint to interface with addresses and coordinates.

 #### 2.2.1 Geocoding route

-To retrieve the geographic coordinates, users can send a `GET` request to `<baseURL>/vis-backend-agent/geocode/api` with at least one of the following parameters:
+To retrieve the geographic coordinates, users can send a `GET` request to `<baseURL>/vis-backend-agent/location/geocode` with at least one of the following parameters:

 1. `postal_code`: Postal code of the address
 2. `block`: The street block of the address; Must be sent along with the street name